bhagya-mantravadi/NotificationReader/README.md

 ## Overview

-NotificationReader app is an application that allows users to read and store notifications received on their Android devices.
-This application reads the package name and notification title when a user receives a notification, stores it in the local database, and displays it in the user interface.
-Users can click on any notification to view its details and perform actions such as reading or deleting it.
+NotificationReader app is an Android application that gives access to users to read and store notifications received.
+The application stores the notification in a local database and displays it on the app interface, which can be used to check details and either read or delete the notification.

 ## Features
-- Notification Reading: The app reads incoming notifications, including the package name and title.
+- Notification Reading: The app reads incoming notifications, i.e. the package name and title.
 - Notification Storage: Notifications are stored in a local database for future reference.
 - Notification List: The app displays a list of received notifications in the user interface.
 - Notification Details: Users can view the details of a specific notification by clicking on it.